-Red Light Violations Citations, Points and Appeals Payment and Program Management Where are SafeLight cameras located?
+Red-Light Violations Citations, Insurance, Points, Errors and Appeals Payment and Program Management

 What is red light running?

 A violation occurs when a motorist enters an intersection after the signal light has turned red.
-Motorists caught in an intersection when the signal changes to red - when waiting to turn, as well as right on red movements - are not considered red light violations.
+For example, motorists caught in an intersection when the signal changes to red - when waiting to turn, as well as right on red movements - are not considered red light violations.

 Isn't conventional police enforcement sufficient?

 Enforcing traffic laws in Raleigh by traditional means poses special difficulties for police, who in most cases must follow a violating vehicle through a red light in order to stop it.
-This can endanger motorists and pedestrians as well as officers, and police can't be everywhere at once.
+This can endanger motorists and pedestrians as well as officers.
 Raleigh doesn't have the resources to allow police to patrol intersections as often as would be needed to ticket all motorists who run red lights.
 SafeLight cameras allow police to focus on other enforcement needs.

 What are red light cameras?